openaps/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

 ![mLab compact verify](../Images/mlab_compact3.png)

 **Note about inability to compact data**.
 Several people have reported that they get a timeout error when following the above compacting instructions and the size on disk is not reduced.
+Try again and this text may appear.
+"If after issuing this command your Sandbox database still has a Size on Disk (file size) greater than 496 MB, [see our FAQ for possible explanations](https://docs.mlab.com/ops/#sandbox-not-compacting)."
+And so you would simply cleanout historical data.
 If you run into this issue, you can send an email to mLab support at support@mlab.com and they will compact the database for you.

 ### Cleanout data